chanzuckerberg/cellxgene-census/README.md

 ## Cell Census data releases

-Starting in  mid 2023, Cell Census long-term supported data builds will be released every 6 months and are guaranteed to be stored for public access for at least 5 years upon release.
+Starting in  mid 2023, Cell Census long-term supported data builds will be released every 6 months and and will be publicly accessible for at least 5 years upon release.

 In between long-term supported data build releases, weekly builds are released without any guarantee of permanence.

 ## Cell Census data organization

-The Cell Census follows a specific [data schema](https://github.com/chanzuckerberg/cell-census/blob/main/docs/cell_census_schema_0.1.0.md).
+The Cell Census follows a specific [data schema](https://github.com/chanzuckerberg/cell-census/blob/main/docs/cell_census_schema.md).
 Briefly, the Cell Census is a collection of a variety of **SOMA** objects organized with the following hierarchy.

 <img src="./docs/cell_census_data_model.svg">